jsgro/single_cell_portal_core/static-image-pipeline/README.md

 In this nascent phase, the pipeline uses Puppeteer to crawl staging SCP, and screenshots a series of plots as static images.
 These images will be loaded to a GCP bucket and instantly fetched and displayed by the SCP frontend, while the traditional Plotly.js interactive plot is progressively loaded in the background.

 ## More details
-Further technical plans, motivations, etc. are described in a "[Batch cache visualization](https://docs.google.com/document/d/1-mhtoWrg3RHoDjWrHGv2h-KtlnnYGPg5-lxlgRyWaK0/edit)" technical design document.
+Further technical plans, motivations, etc. are described in the "[Batch cache visualization](https://docs.google.com/document/d/1-mhtoWrg3RHoDjWrHGv2h-KtlnnYGPg5-lxlgRyWaK0/edit)" technical design document.

 # Install
 Ensure you have the prerequisites: